staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/enterprise/managing-enterprise-deployment.md

 Settings can be changed during an MSI application installation.

-For example, if your app defines a `team-ids` installation option, you can set a custom value:
+For example, you can set the `team-ids` installation option to specify which Postman teams can use the Enterprise app:

 ``` shell
 msiexec /i path\to\package.msi team-ids='1234'